Powerful plyometric fitness moves

 Are you bored with your current workout?
 Have you hit the dreaded fitness plateau?
 Give your fitness a jumpstart with plyometrics, the training technique used by athletes to increase muscle power and strength with jumps, bounds and other explosive movements.
 Plyometrics, also called jump training, will not only add intrigue to your current exercise ennui, they will help you boost your fitness level, burn calories and get results.
 Here are three plyometric moves, courtesy of the American Council on Exercise (ACE) to get you pumped.

-With only a very brief pause at the bottom of your landing phase, explode sideways (left) and upwards again over the second cone.
-Continue this process until you have cleared all of
+With only a very brief pause at the bottom of your landing phase, explode forward and upwards again.
+Continue this process until you have cleared all the cones.